-Estimating weight-at-age for fish that are younger than those observed in the FISS is not as critically important in the treatment of commercial fishery or FISS information, as few very young fish are observed in those data sets.
-However, accurate depiction of the mortality from other sources, such as recreational fisheries and bycatch in non-target fisheries requires a representative estimate of weight-at-age for all fish captured, particularly ages 2-6.
+Estimating weight-at-age for fish that are younger than those observed in the FISS is not as critically important in the treatment of directed commercial fishery or FISS information, as few very young fish are observed in those data sets.
+However, accurate depiction of the mortality from other sources, such as recreational fisheries and non-directed discard mortality in fisheries that cannot retain Pacific halibut requires a representative estimate of weight-at-age for all fish captured, particularly ages 2-6.

-Otoliths are collected by IPHC samplers on board NMFS trawl surveys in Alaska each year.
-The average weight-at-age by year and sex is summarized from the NMFS trawl surveys; mean values are somewhat variable for ages greater than 10 due to limited sample sizes (Figure 18).
+Otoliths are collected on board NMFS trawl surveys in Alaska each year.
+The average weightat-age by year and sex is summarized from the NMFS trawl surveys; mean values are somewhat variable for ages greater than 10 due to limited sample sizes (Figure 18).
 To reduce the effect of sampling variability (there is no easy way to account for observation error in the treatment of weight-at-age), raw values are smoothed across years within age (Figure 19).
-These trawl survey weights-at-age are used to augment the weight-at-age inputs calculated from ages 7+ in the setline survey and commercial fishery.
-Slightly increasing trends at the end of the time-series appear consistent with those from the FISS data.
+These smoothed trawl survey weights-at-age are used to augment the weight-at-age inputs calculated from ages 7+ in the setline survey and commercial fishery.
+Slightly increasing trends at the end of the timeseries appear consistent with those from the FISS data but are less pronounced.

 FIGURE 18.
 Raw trends in weight-at-age for female (upper panel), and male (lower panel) Pacific halibut captured by the NMFS Bering Sea trawl survey.
 Ages 15 and greater have been aggregated.
-Note that no trawl survey was conducted in 2020.
+Note that no trawl survey was conducted in 2020 and weights were not yet available for 2021 at the time this document was produced.

 FIGURE 19.
 Smoothed trends in weight-at-age for female (upper panel), and male (lower panel) Pacific halibut captured by the NMFS Bering Sea trawl survey.
 Ages 15 and greater have been aggregated.
-Note that no trawl survey was conducted in 2020.
+Note that no trawl survey was conducted in 2020 and weights were not yet available for 2021 at the time this document was produced.

-The ages observed on the NMFS trawl surveys provide year-specific information with which to estimate age distributions from that trawl survey as well for other sources such as non-directed discards that report only length frequency information, but encounter Pacific halibut of similar ages.
-However, there are no age data available from the NMFS trawl surveys before 1997, so a global (all years) age-length key (Figure 20) must be used to interpret lengths collected in earlier years and sometimes the terminal year when samples have not yet been aged (or were not collected, as in 2020).
+The ages observed on the NMFS trawl surveys provide year-specific information with which to estimate age distributions from that trawl survey as well for other sources such as non-directed discards that report only length frequency information but encounter Pacific halibut of similar ages.
+However, there are no age data available from the NMFS trawl surveys before 1997, so a global (all years) age-length key (Figure 20) must be used to interpret lengths collected in earlier years and sometimes the terminal year when samples have not yet been aged (or were not collected, as in 2020-21).
 Using this key, and the observed age data for more recent years of the NMFS Bering Sea Trawl survey, several strong cohorts emerge (Figure 21).
-The 1987 yearclass is prominent in the age distributions observed by this survey through the late 1990s.
+The 1987 year-class is prominent in the age distributions observed by this survey through the late 1990s.
 Along with several weaker cohorts, and an apparent anomaly in the 2004-2005 data, a strong 2005 cohort can also be observed graduating through the age distribution.
 These year classes are consistent with the catch rates of numbers of Pacific halibut observed in that survey (Figure 22), although the relative magnitude of the 1987 and 2005 cohorts differ more appreciably in the index than in the age data.
-There appears to be a large proportion of 3-6 year old Pacific halibut in the 2016-2018 data, thus the 2011 and 2012 cohorts observed in the FISS ages and other sources appear consistent with these recent trawl ages.
+The 2012 cohort is visible from 2016-2019, and the 2021 data suggest a strong 2017 (and possibly 2018) year class.